webadvanced/takeCommand/readme.md

 });
 //this will use (.delegate) and will call .preventDefault
 ```
 If the selected element is a `form`, takeCommand will automaticly serialize the form and pass it as the settings.data.
-If you are using jQuery validation, it will also ensure the form is valid before sending the request.
+If you are using jQuery validation, it will also ensure the form is valid before sending the request. takeCommand will also disable/re-enable and add a class of `processing-btn` to the submit button.
 So the above code could be simplifed to:

 ```javascript
 userCommands.update.on('submit', '#formUpdate');